 The new method simply requires operation in high magnetic field and excitation of the gas by a strong radiofrequency discharge.
 As pragmatically indicated by the acronym, ³He nuclear polarisation is achieved in a regime where the mean free path of the free electrons is much larger than their gyration radius in the rf gas discharge.
 Noteworthily, the measured nuclear spin polarisation exceeds the thermal equilibrium spin polarisation of the free electrons present in the discharge.

-A series of NMR measurements has been performed on spherical ³He gas samples in 4.7 T, for different cell volumes, filling pressures, or rf excitation levels (with a discharge frequency of about 100 MHz).
+A series of NMR measurements has been performed at Johannes Gutenberg University (Mainz, Germany) on spherical ³He gas samples in 4.7 T, for different cell volumes, filling pressures, or rf excitation levels (with a discharge frequency of about 100 MHz).
 Typically, 1 − 10 % nuclear polarisation is obtained at room temperature in 8 – 19 mm diam. cells filled with 1 – 15 mbar ³He gas, possibly including samples with suboptimal gas purity.
 Further tests, performed in a 1.5 – 11 T range, and from room temperature to ca. 10 K, suggest that PAMP is not only potentially efficient but, also, fairly robust.

 The scenario tentatively proposed in involves: 1/ hyperfine hyperpolarisation of metastable ³He atoms, through strong atomic alignment (due to anisotropic RF-driven electronic bombardment) and alignment-to-orientation conversion (AOC) in the excited 2³P state via radiative decay at 1083 nm; 2/ polarisation build-up in the pool of ³He ground-state atoms, through metastability exchange collisions.